 You can also define and send your own custom signals; see below.

 Listening to signals¶

-To receive a signal, you need to register a receiver function that gets
+To receive a signal, register a receiver function using the

 connect(receiver, sender=None, weak=True, dispatch_uid=None)¶

 - receiver – The callback function which will be connected to this signal.
 See Receiver functions for more information.

 - sender – Specifies a particular sender to receive signals from.
 See Connecting to signals sent by specific senders for more information.

 - weak – Django stores signal handlers as weak references by

 default.
 Thus, if your receiver is a local function, it may be